 From 1982 on he showed his first musical interests.
 At that time he was already 18 years old.
 And so he bought his first electric guitar.
 Soon after that he already played with Italian dance bands, from 1986 on within soul and funk bands among American soldiers.
 The Jazz he finally discovered in 1989 when he was already 25 years.

 Today Lorenzo can be heard with his "Lorenzo Petrocca Organ Trio" and his Quartet all over Germany and more and more in his home country Italy as well as in many European countries.
-Lorenzo Petrocca is also a demanded sideman, for example as a member of "Round about Italy", a band dedicated to Italian standards with William Lecomte piano, Jens Loh bass and Antoine Fillon drums.
-Further on with Isabelle Bodenseh and "Jazz á la Flute", Ulla Haesen Band, Barbara Bürkles Swingin' Woods, Max De Aloe Quartet, We remember Charles Swing Band, and also the "Olymp ALL STARS".
+Lorenzo Petrocca is also a demanded sideman, for example as a member of "ITALIAN ORGAN TRIO" a band dedicated to Italian standards with Alberto Marsico ( Torino-italy) Hammond Organ and Tommy Bradaschio (milano-italy) drums.
+Further on with Isabelle Bodenseh and "Jazz á la Flute", Ulla Haesen Band, Barbara Bürkles Swingin' Woods, We remember Charles Swing Band, and also the "Olymp ALL STARS".

 In July 1998, he succeeded at the International Band Contest in Vienne/France as the second best band of the contest.